Really-Simple-Plugins/complianz-gdpr/README.md

 For support we kindly ask you to start at our [support forum](https://wordpress.org/support/plugin/complianz-gdpr/) and our documentation at [complianz.io/docs/](complianz.io/docs/).
 If you can't find a solution, do not hesitate to ask either on the forum or log a suppor ticket.

-If you like Complianz - Pleae [rate us](https://wordpress.org/support/plugin/complianz-gdpr/reviews/) on WordPress.org
+If you like Complianz - Please [rate us](https://wordpress.org/support/plugin/complianz-gdpr/reviews/) on WordPress.org